paraslonic/GCB_MAN/docs/standalone.rst

 Main output files are:

-	- :file:`graph.db` - SQLite database conatining graph and complexity values,  paralogues genes are skipped.
+	- :file:`<prefix>.db` - SQLite database conatining graph and complexity values,  paralogues genes are skipped.
-	- :file:`graph_pars.db` - SQLite database conatining graph and complexity values, paralogues genes are orthologized.
+	- :file:`<prefix>_pars.db` - SQLite database conatining graph and complexity values, paralogues genes are orthologized.
 	- :file:`[reference genome]/prob_window_complexity_contig_[contig].txt` - text file containing complexity values for each contig in the reference genome.
+	- :file:`<prefix>_context.sif` - number of unique contexts, computed for each node in graph
+	- :file:`<prefix>_genes.sif` - list of all genes (nodes) from all genomes, with coordinates and Prokka annotations